 This allows officials to apply newly-acquired information they received in their clinic in a game environment.
 It also provides an excellent opportunity for senior officials to mentor newcomers by shadowing them on the ice or evaluating them from the stands.
+The ability to mentor officials at ice level in this structure provides instantaneous feedback and assists in preparing these officials for full-ice games in a two- or three-official system.

-Having an official for cross-ice games provides players with more structure.
+Having an official for half-ice games provides players with more structure than cross-ice games at the Initiation level.
 It also presents a more realistic game environment, while allowing the coaches to keep their focus on the players.